The Grand Explorer

 Day 13 – Lake Wanaka boat cruise and hike in Mou Waho Island wildlife reserve

-This morning you'll have free time to explore the peaceful lakeside town of Wanaka before we take an afternoon cruise across picturesque Lake Wanaka to the tiny island wildlife sanctuary of Mou Waho.
-Guided by an experienced ecologist, we’ll explore one of the most magical spots on the South Island.
 Close to the centre of Lake Wanaka is Mou Waho Island Nature Reserve, accessible by a 35-minute boat ride.
-Accompanied by our favourite eco warrior and long-time local guide, we’ll walk a well-formed track that gently climbs through native bush to the top of Tyrwhitt Peak.
-Just before the top we come to Arethusa Pool, a small lake on the island, with yet more islands in it – very intriguing.
-From our vantage point there’s a sweeping 360-degree view of Lake Wanaka and the surrounding mountains and valleys.
-On a hot day, there’s nothing like a refreshing dip in the cool clean waters of the lake.
+Accompanied by our favourite eco-warrior and long-time local guide, we’ll walk a well-formed track that gently climbs through native bush to the top of Tyrwhitt Peak.
+Just before the top, we come to Arethusa Pool, a small lake on the island, with yet more islands in it – very intriguing.
+From our vantage point, there’s a sweeping 360-degree view of Lake Wanaka and the surrounding mountains and valleys.

 14